StreamFlow: Theory, Algorithm, and Implementation for High-Efficiency Rectified Flow Generation: Introduction

 To address these issues, we first, based on the generation theory of the Flow model, attempted to create a \emph{batch processing of velocity fields}.
 For different time steps as inputs, they were divided into different processing steps, conceptually treating them as a type of \textbf{operation step}.
 Secondly, we developed \textit{vectorized heterogeneous time-step batch processing} for these operation steps.
 According to the sequence of these different times, they were dynamically filled into the pipeline for processing.
 Finally, we regarded the entire framework as a dynamic and structurally changing generation process, and further accelerated it using \texttt{TensorRT} \cite{tensorrt2024} compilation.

-However, when we actually implemented it, some new challenges emerged\footnote{These new challenges are specific to flow models and cannot be solved by any traditional acceleration framework.}: \textbf{(1)} The time steps can be of varying lengths, unlike in the case of denoising where there is a minimum basic unit.
-This results in \emph{inconsistent and misaligned processing steps} during the processing. \textbf{(2)} The existing scheduler wrapper is unable to handle the \textit{vectorized output} and \textit{differentiable time steps}. \textbf{(3)} Even if \texttt{TensorRT} cannot simply achieve the functions we envisioned, the compilation is not only slow but also prone to crashing.
+However, when we actually implemented it, some new challenges emerged\footnote{These new challenges are specific to flow models and cannot be solved by any traditional acceleration framework.}:\textbf{(1)} Rectified Flow employs variable-length time steps, leading to misaligned and non-uniform processing stages. \textbf{(2)} The existing scheduler wrapper is unable to handle the \textit{vectorized output} and \textit{differentiable time steps}. \textbf{(3)} Even if \texttt{TensorRT} cannot simply achieve the functions we envisioned, the compilation is not only slow but also prone to crashing.

 Therefore, we developed a batch processing system for the velocity field and made it compatible.
 Based on the theory of the flow model, we regarded the velocity field as \textit{random step-length noise steps}.
 Then we \textbf{decoupled the binding} of the noise steps with the pipeline, allowing the parallel queues to have any step-length velocities, and developed a scheduler that can handle such situations.
 For compilation-based acceleration, we added model construction compilation to automatically process structural information during compilation, and then our compilation script \textit{adaptively processes} this information for compilation.